 Accommodation and WiFi

 Volunteers may request homestay accommodation or a private room within the volunteer house and both options are dependent on availability at the time.
-There is an additional fee of $91 per week for a private room which can be booked with and paid for with your Program Manager before you depart.
-Families will be accommodated in homestays, and on some placements on the Medical project volunteers may also be in a homestay.
+There is an additional fee of $91 (approximately $91) per week for a private room which can be booked and paid for via your Pre-departure Checklist once you have registered.
+Families will typically be accommodated in homestays, and on some placements on the Medical project volunteers may also be in a homestay.

 Volunteers on the India - Delhi program are provided with breakfast, lunch and dinner, which are all served at the volunteer accommodation.

 Toast, eggs, spreads, fruit and tea are served for breakfast.
 Typical Indian food served for lunch and dinner include chapati, a flat wheat bread; dahl, a lentil soup; curry; paneer; vegetables and salads.
 Meat is rarely eaten in India, except on festive occasions so you can expect all meals to be vegetarian.

 India is home to a great variety of teas and you are sure to be served an authentic home brew of chai tea during your stay.
 Bottled water is readily available in India and volunteers should budget approximately $5 per week for 2 liters per day.